-I want to support my parents as much as possible but also want to maintain my own life and not have their challenges become my primary job.
-It is a delicate balance, because it is only gets harder and harder as time moves forward.
+I want to support my parents as much as possible but also want to maintain my own life and not have their challenges turn into my primary job.
+It is a delicate balance because it is only getting harder and harder as time moves forward.

 I am grateful for the life I have today and the opportunities my parents afforded me.
 I want to do my best to support them as they face the ongoing challenges of aging.